Health in Variety

 We've been told so many times, "Organic, what do you mean?
 All plants grow out of the soil, that's organic matter!" or "How does what you do differ from any other local farmer?"

-Click on the diagram below to find out more about our farming practices!
+Click here to find out more about our farm practices!

-Right now the packaging we have chosen is the healthiest and most environmentally sound option we could find, but we are always looking to improve ourselves and are open to any suggestions you have!
+Right now this packaging solution is the most environmentally sound option we could think of, but we are always looking to improve ourselves and are open to any suggestions you have!
 Send us your ideas!

 Why do some of my vegetables have a white watermark residue on them?